vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

 If you use the call later in the Peakboard application we will replace the fixed order number by a variable and replace it dynamically.

-## Building the Peakboard app
+## Build the Peakboard app

-For the Peakboard app we create a text field, button and table to show the result of the BAPI call.
+For the Peakboard app, we create a text field, button, and table to show the result of the BAPI call.

 ![image](/assets/2024-02-29/045.png)

-The actual XQL we're using has a placeholder in it ("#[OrderNo]#").
-So the value will be taken from the content of the OrderNo variable.
-Please note, that the Reload State is set to manual reload as it doesn't make sense that the data source is running automatically.
-We only want to run it by the code behind the button.
+The actual XQL has this placeholder in it: `#[OrderNo]#`.
+So the value will be taken from the contents of the `OrderNo` variable.
+Please note, the reload state is set to manual reload, because it doesn't make sense for the data source to run automatically.
+We only want it to run because of the code behind the button.

 ![image](/assets/2024-02-29/050.png)

-Let's have a look at Building Block script behind the button.
-It just writes the value of the text field (that was entered by the user) into the variable and then trigger a reload.
+Let's have a look at the Building Block script behind the button.
+It writes the value of the text field (that is entered by the user) into the variable and then triggers a reload.

 ![image](/assets/2024-02-29/060.png)

-## result and conclusion
+## Result and conclusion

-Let's have a looks at the Peaboard app in action.
-As you saw in the step-by-step guide in this article only a view steps are necssary to get the function module executed and the result processed properly.
-A lot of SAP standard function modules are rather complicated, this one is easy to use and handle.
+The following recording shows the Peaboard app in action.
+As you saw in the this article we only need a few steps to be able to execute the function module and process the result properly.
+A lot of SAP standard function modules are rather complicated, but this one is easy to use and handle.

 ![image](/assets/2024-02-29/result.gif)